LAST UPDATED: 20/5/2021

 - Receipt (original invoice)

-So, if you bought a cravat in Croatia, a pair of leather boots in Italy and a vest in Slovenia, but your departure from the EU is in France, then get your documents stamped at the airport in Paris.
-Also, please note that if there are different currencies (kuna, euros) you are obligated to pay the conversion fee.
+So, if you bought a cravat in Croatia, a pair of leather boots in Italy and a vest in Slovenia, but your departure from the EU is in France, get your documents stamped at the airport in Paris.
+Also, please note that if there are different currencies (kuna, euros), you are obligated to pay the conversion fee.

 At your point of departure, find the local Customs Office, they are usually positioned before airport security.
 In train stations, ports or border crossings, finding the customs desk may take a while, but it’s necessary if you want to get a VAT refund.

 The purchases must be unused, accessible and in the original packaging.

 At the Customs Office, an export officer will, first of all, stamp your documents.
 You must show them an invoice and a PDV-P form.
 You present the purchased item as a proof.